Last updated: August 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

 The three names people weigh are WSP, the Corporate Finance Institute (CFI), and Breaking Into Wall Street (BIWS).
 All teach modeling well; they differ on price and positioning.
 WSP leans toward working professionals and the banking-recruiting pipeline.
 BIWS is closest to WSP in style and audience.
 CFI is the value pick — its FMVA certification covers the same core modeling skills through a self-study subscription that costs less than WSP’s Premium Package, and it’s structured as a credential you can put on a resume.
 For a deeper head-to-head, see our CFI vs Wall Street Prep comparison.

-If you’re early-career or changing fields and cost matters, we’d start with CFI — it’s our highest-rated monetised partner precisely because the value-to-price ratio is strong, and our readers get 20% off with COURSEING20.
+If you’re early-career or changing fields and cost matters, we’d start with CFI — it’s our highest-rated monetised partner precisely because the value-to-price ratio is strong, and code AFF30 takes 30% off.

 Same core modeling skills, lower price

-CFI’s FMVA teaches the modeling, valuation, and Excel skills WSP is known for, as a self-study certification — and code COURSEING20 takes 20% off.
+CFI’s FMVA teaches the modeling, valuation, and Excel skills WSP is known for, as a self-study certification — and code AFF30 takes 30% off.

 Affiliate partnership — we may earn commission when you enroll via this link.
 We only recommend programs we’d send a friend to.